Sign up a service for a cert tied to its did:hive. Standard ACME steps. certbot certonly \ --server https://ca.thehiveryiq.com/acme/directory \ --domain api.your-service.com \ --hive-did did:hive:your-service-001 \ --hive-pubkey ed25519:<your_published_key> # The cert you get back includes a SAN URI

-Hive operates an ACME-style intermediate CA that issues short-lived X.509 certificates linking a did:hive:* identity to a service's existing TLS identity via the Subject Alternative Name URI extension.
-Every browser, every load balancer, every audit tool already understands it.
-No new transport.
-No new client.
-The trust is legible to the world as it is.
+Hive runs an ACME-style middle certificate authority.
+It issues short-lived X.509 certificates that link a did:hive:* identity to your service's existing TLS identity, using the Subject Alternative Name URI extension.
+Every browser, every load balancer, and every audit tool already knows how to read it.
+You don't need a new transport or a new client.
+The trust works with the tools you already have.

 An agent reading the Hive transparency log sees signed receipts.
-But a browser visiting api.your-service.com sees a TLS handshake.
-The Hive CA makes both views consistent: the leaf certificate the browser validates is the same identity the agent reasons over.
+But a browser visiting api.your-service.com just sees a TLS handshake.
+The Hive CA makes both of those match up.
+The certificate your browser checks is the same identity the agent is reasoning about.

-This is the legibility piece Cloudflare, Datadog, every SIEM, every enterprise procurement team already speaks.
-We do not ask them to adopt a new transport.
-We hand them a cert chain their existing tools accept on day one, and the cert chain happens to bind a did:hive into the place every modern toolchain already inspects.
+Cloudflare, Datadog, every SIEM, and every enterprise procurement team already understand certificates like this.
+We're not asking them to adopt a new transport.
+We hand them a cert chain their existing tools accept on day one, and that cert chain happens to carry a did:hive right where every modern toolchain already looks.

 Certificate: